anchpop/wise_mans_haskell/book.md

 [3,4,5]
 ```

-Type constructors take some types and returns a new type, and GADTs drastically increase the power of type constructors.
+Type constructors take some types and return a new type, and GADTs drastically increase the power of type constructors.
 To test it out, we need to tell GHC that we want to enable `GADTs`.
 We do this by adding something called a *language pragma* to the top of our file.
 In practice, we just write `{-# LANGUAGE <Extension> #-}` at the top of our file.
 Our extension is `GADTs`, so we use `{-# LANGUAGE GADTs #-}`!marginnote(We can also specify this in our `package.yaml`, which makes the extension available to our whole project without having to write any special extensions.).
-The basic thing we can do with GADTs is have what's called an *uninhabited type*, a type with no values.
+The most basic thing we can do with GADTs is have what's called an *uninhabited type*, a type with no values.
 These are pretty much only useful with GADTs so they're not available outside of that.

 ```haskell
 -- GADTsTest.hs